-Nowadays, buying online is made simple with the use of virtual shopping carts.
-If you’re a small business owner who wants to start selling online, you may be asking yourself “how does eCommerce work?”
+Today, buying online is made simple with the use of online shopping carts.
+If you’re a small business owner who has a pressing need or desire to begin selling your services or products online, you may be asking yourself “how does eCommerce work?”

 To help answer your most common questions, we’ve compiled the essential information you need to make e-commerce work for your business.

 Put simply, eCommerce refers to any commercial transaction that is conducted online.
 Every time you are purchasing or selling something through the internet, you are engaging in eCommerce.
 This means that every business has the capacity to expand and add an eCommerce component.
 However, due to the digital nature of these efforts, there are few core pieces you need to have for whatever it is you want to sell online.

 Any good eCommerce site has to start with a strong web hosting server.
 It’s important to look at factors such as bandwidth and reliability when looking for a web host.
 Without a good web host, your customers can get frustrated with your site’s problems and abandon their shopping cart.

 Customers can’t buy anything off your site without seeing what they are buying.
 As an eCommerce business owner, you have to make sure your products are easy to view.
 This helps the customer know what it is they are putting in their shopping cart.
 The more organized and appealing your website looks, the more likely a new customer will purchase something and will visit your site again.

 This is one of the key elements of e-commerce.
 Once a customer knows what he or she wants to buy, they place the item in an online shopping cart and continue to checkout from there.
 Without the shopping cart, there would be no e-commerce happening.
 If your website’s shopping cart is not easy to use or is not functioning properly, the chances of a customer abandoning their cart is high.